ptmhoang97/jetson-nano/install_yolov4_run_executable.md

-# Install Yolo on Jetson Nano
+# Install YOLOv4 on Jetson Nano
+- This document will guide how to install yolov4 and run with command ./darknet
+- This method is fixed to detect object only, we can run with custom model but can not modify code to add more feature.

 **1. Clone lastest darknet code:**
 ```